alpheusday/rowid.rs/package/README.md

 ## License

-This project is MIT licensed, you can find the license file [here](https://github.com/alpheustangs/rowid.rs/blob/main/LICENSE).
+This project is licensed under the terms of the MIT license.